Snowflake-Labs/sfquickstarts/site/devlabs/LoadDataWithSnowSQL.md

 ## Use SnowSQL for Your Application
 Duration: 5

-You’ve created a Snowflake account, set up a cloud database with compute resources and migrated data to the cloud with SnowSQL.
+You’ve created a Snowflake account, set up a cloud database with compute resources, and migrated data to the cloud with SnowSQL.
 Nice work!
 There are many advantages to using the cloud.
 Now that you know how easy getting started with Snowflake is, it’s time to consider your next steps.